Updated: Sep 19, 2021

 Yeast: Baker’s yeast and brewer’s yeast feed candida which is an unhealthy yeast naturally found in small amounts in the body.
 Overconsumption of foods that feed this yeast leads to dysbiosis or and overgrowth of bad bacteria in relation to good bacteria (probiotics).

 Sugar: Refined sugar is a powerful trigger of the body’s inflammatory response.
 Watch out for it in packaged food labelled glucose or fructose — any word ending in “ose” is another term for sugar.
 Fear not!
 There are many natural substitutes for sugar like honey, maple syrup, and coconut sugar.
+But we still have to be careful not to overconsume these either.
+A n excellent low glycemic option is stevia.

 Alcohol: There are multiple ways in which alcohol contribute to intestinal inflammation.
 It’s consumption alters the microbiome, increases the permeability of the intestinal lining and interferes with digestive enzymes in the transportation of nutrients.
 (1)(2)